Edmund Campion: Mission to England (1580–1581)

-Campion finally entered England in the guise of a jewel merchant, arriving in London on 24 June 1580, and at once began to preach.
-His presence soon became known to the authorities and to his fellow Catholics lying in London's prisons.
-Among the latter was Thomas Pounde in the Marshalsea, where a meeting was held to discuss means of counteracting rumours circulated by the Privy Council to the effect that Campion's mission was political and treasonous.
-Pounde rode in haste after Campion and explained the need for Campion to write a brief declaration of the true causes of his coming.
-The diffusion of this declaration, known as the Challenge to the Privy Council, or, Campion's Brag, made his position more difficult.
-He led a hunted life, administering the sacraments and preaching to Catholics in Berkshire, Oxfordshire, Northamptonshire, and Lancashire.
+Campion finally entered England in the guise of a jewel merchant, arriving in London on 24 June 1580, and he at once began to preach.
+His presence soon became known to the authorities and to his fellow Catholics, who were being held in London's prisons.
+Among the latter was Thomas Pounde in the Marshalsea.
+A meeting was held in Marshalsea to discuss possible means of counteracting rumours circulated by the Privy Council to the effect that Campion's mission was political and treasonous.
+Pounde rode in haste after Campion and explained to him the need for Campion to write a brief declaration of the true causes of his coming.
+When this declaration, popularly known as the Challenge to the Privy Council, or, Campion's Brag, was made public, it was widely read and made his position more difficult.
+For the next few years, Campion led a hunted life, administering the sacraments and preaching to Catholics in Berkshire, Oxfordshire, Northamptonshire, and Lancashire.

 During this time he wrote his Decem Rationes ("Ten Reasons"), arguments against the validity of the Anglican Church.
-This pamphlet, in Latin, was printed in a clandestine press at Stonor Park, Henley, and 400 copies were found on the benches of St Mary's, Oxford, at the Commencement, on 27 June 1581.
+This pamphlet, written in Latin, was printed in a clandestine press at Stonor Park, Henley, and 400 copies were found on the benches of St Mary's, Oxford, at the Commencement, on 27 June 1581.
 It caused great sensation, and the hunt for Campion was stepped up.
 On his way to Norfolk, he stopped at Lyford Grange, the house of Francis Yate, then in Berkshire, where he preached on 14 July and the following day, by popular request.
-Here, he was captured by a spy named George Eliot and taken to London with his arms pinioned and bearing on his hat a paper with the inscription "Campion, the Seditious Jesuit".
+Here, he was betrayed by a spy named George Eliot, who had pretended to be a Catholic and had attended one of Campion's secret Masses.
+After being captured, Campion was taken to London with his arms pinioned and bearing on his hat a piece of paper with the inscription "Campion, the Seditious Jesuit".